Authentication

 OAuth provider (for downstream clients)

-ctx| is itself an OAuth 2.0 authorisation server, meaning third-party applications can request access tokens on behalf of users.
-The authorisation server supports:
+ctx| is itself an OAuth 2.0 authorization server, meaning third-party applications can request access tokens on behalf of users.
+The authorization server supports:

 - Dynamic client registration (no manual approval step)